 How Are Motion Sensors Wired?

-Motion sensors are normally wired with a 4-wire connection.
+Motion sensors are normally wired with 4-wire connections.
 Most use Normally Closed (NC) wiring that is wired in Series.
 Two of the wires are for power, and the other two are for data.
 The power wires go to the ECP bus for the panel.
 The data wires go to the specific zone terminals.

 Motion sensors are used for detecting movement in an area.
 Most work using passive infrared (PIR) technology.
 This involves looking for the changes in infrared (IR) energy that occur with movement.
 If a person or large object comes within the sensor's field of view (FOV), then the sensor will detect the change in IR energy.
 The sensor will then alert the panel.
 The system will then respond based on the Response Type for the associated zone.